gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/rigging.rst

 Picking the right spool size
 ----------------------------

-Spools have a special property that isn’t often discussed, but is extremely useful when creating linear slide systems.
-Just as the system’s speed and torque can be changed by changing its gear ratio, speed and torque can also be changed by changing the spool size.
+Spools have a special property that isn't often discussed, but is extremely useful when creating linear slide systems.
+Just as the system's speed and torque can be changed by changing its gear ratio, speed and torque can also be changed by changing the spool size.
 The motor rotates the spool at a constant angular speed.
 Thus, the translational speed (the speed of the slide) is proportional to the radius of the spool, and since torque is inversely proportional to speed, changing the spool size changes torque as well.

 This is important to recognize, as changing spool size is often more convenient than changing gear ratio to get the desired combination of speed and torque.
 To illustrate this, say you have a linear extension system with a 3.7:1 gear ratio.
 You then decide that a 5:1 gear ratio would provide a more desirable combination of speed and torque than your current 3.7:1 ratio.

 In many cases, instead of swapping gearboxes, it makes more sense to swap out spools to a smaller one.
 If your spool is currently 2 inches, your new size should be :math:`\frac{2*3.7}{5}` inches to achieve the same result.

-You also need to make sure that when fully wrapped on the spool, your cable or string doesn’t overlap.
+You also need to make sure that when fully wrapped on the spool, your cable or string doesn't overlap.
 Overlapping can result in a change in spool diameter, which will change the tension in your string.

 Cable management
 ----------------